Jacob Loose

 Jacob Leander Loose (June 17, 1850 – September 18, 1923) was an American philanthropist and businessman who founded Sunshine Biscuits.
+In 1908, Loose, along with his brother, created Hydrox, the first chocolate sandwich cookie.

 Biography

 Jacob Loose was born in Greencastle, Indiana on June 17, 1850.
 He attended high school in Decatur, Illinois, but dropped out at the age of 16.
 At the age of 20, he moved to Kansas, where he opened a dry goods store with his brother in Chetopa.

 In 1878, he married Ella Clark from Carthage, Missouri.
 They moved to Kansas City in 1882 and entered the cracker business.

 Community involvement

 Loose started the Children's Mercy's endowment fund in 1913.

 He partially retired due to an illness in 1919, and died at the couple's summer home in Gloucester, Massachusetts on September 18, 1923.
 His funeral in Kansas City was attended by 700 friends and employees.
 His body was interred in a mausoleum in Elmwood Cemetery.

 His will established the Million Dollar Charity Fund.